rtodosic/CosmosCli/README.md

   --post-triggers <String>...
 Set the names of the post trigger to be invoked after the upsert.
   --pre-triggers <String>...
 Set the names of the pre trigger to be invoked after the upsert.
   -t, --session-token <String>          Set a session token in the query request.
+  -e, --endpoint <String>               The endpointUri used to connect to the Cosmos DB service -k, --key <String>                    The primary or secondary key used to connect to the Cosmos DB service.
+  -v, --verbose                         Display more details of what is happening.
   -h, --help                            Show help message
 ```